intel/visual-quality-inspection/README.md

 # Anomaly Detection: Visual Quality Inspection in the Industrial Domain

-Manual anomaly detection is time and labor-intensive which limits its applicability on large volumes of data that are typical in industrial settings.
+Manual anomaly detection is time and labor-intensive, which limits its applicability on large volumes of data that are typical in industrial settings.
 Application of artificial intelligence and machine learning is transforming Industrial Internet of Things (IIoT) segments by enabling higher productivity, better insights, less downtime, and superior product quality.

-The goal of this anomaly detection reference use case is to provide AI-powered visual quality inspection on the high resolution input images by identifing rare, abnormal events such as defects in a part being manufactured on an industrial production line.
-Use this reference solution as-is on your dataset, curate it to your needs by fine-tuning the models and changing configurations to get improved performance, modify it to meet your productivity and performance goals by making use of the modular architecture and realize superior performance using the Intel optimized software packages and libraries for Intel hardware that are built into the solution.
+The goal of this anomaly detection reference use case is to provide AI-powered visual quality inspection on high resolution input images by identifying rare, abnormal events such as defects in a part being manufactured on an industrial production line.
+Use this reference solution as-is on your dataset, curate it to your needs by fine-tuning the models, change configurations to get improved performance, and modify it to meet your productivity and performance goals by making use of the modular architecture and realize superior performance using the Intel optimized software packages and libraries for Intel hardware that are built into the solution.

 ## **Table of Contents**
 - [Technical Overview](#technical-overview)